Parental benefit in Denmark

 Here you can read about the Danish rules for parental leave and parental benefit.

-If you work in Denmark, then as a rule the Danish rules for parental leave will apply to you.
-If you are unsure about the extent to which you are entitled to parental leave or parental benefit in Denmark, you can contact Udbetaling Danmark.
+If you work in Denmark, then as a general rule the Danish rules for parental leave and parental benefit will apply to you.
+If you are unsure about the extent to which you are entitled to parental leave or parental benefit under the Danish rules, you can contact Udbetaling Danmark.

 New rules came into force on 2 August 2022.
 If your child was born before this date, the old rules still apply to you.
 You can read about them at borger.dk.